aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 ## Learning and improving

-Since this instance wasn't doing anything there aren't any actions.
-To think about how to use this to test a hypothesis and make an improvement consider running the same experiment against the ASG instances from the **First Experiment** section.
+Since this instance wasn't doing anything, there aren't any actions.
+To think about how to use this to test a hypothesis and make an improvement, consider running the same experiment against the ASG instances from the **First Experiment** section.
 Maybe you could use this to tune the optimal CPU levels for scaling up or down?